Dollarweed (Hydrocotyle spp.), also known as pennywort, is a warm-season perennial weed. It gets the common name, dollarweed, from its silver

 - Monterey Remuda Full Strength 41% Glyphosate,

 - Knock Out Weed & Grass Killer Super Concentrate,

 - Southern States Grass & Weed Killer Concentrate II,

 - Total Kill Pro Weed & Grass Killer Herbicide,

 - Ace Concentrate Weed & Grass Killer.

-Imazaquin (Image Nutsedge Killer) is a selective herbicide that can be applied safely around certain landscape plants; see product label for a listing of the plant materials.
-Imazaquin should not be applied around the root zones of plants not on the product label.
+Imazaquin (as in Image Nutsedge Killer) is a selective herbicide that can be applied safely around certain landscape plants; see product label for a listing of the tolerant plant materials.
+Imazaquin should not be applied around the root zones of plants that are not on the product label.
 It is best to apply imazaquin when weeds are small in spring.
 A second application can be applied six weeks later if necessary.

-Glyphosate and imazaquin are both more effective when weeds are actively growing and should not be applied under drought conditions.
+Glyphosate and imazaquin are both more effective when weeds are actively growing and may not work as well if applied under drought conditions.
 As with all pesticides, read and follow all label instructions and precautions.